This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 A colonoscopy is a procedure to examine the inside of your colon (intestine) with a scope.
 A scope is a flexible tube with a small light and camera on the end.
 Polyps or tissue growths may be removed during your colonoscopy.

 What do I need to do the week before my colonoscopy?

 You will need to stop taking medicines that contain aspirin or iron for 7 days before your colonoscopy.
 If you take a blood thinner, such as warfarin, ask when you should stop taking it.
 Make plans for someone to drive you home after your procedure.

 How do I prepare for my colonoscopy?

 Your healthcare provider will have you prepare your bowels before your procedure.
 Your bowels will need to be empty before your procedure to allow him or her to see your colon clearly.
-You will need to do the following the day before your procedure:
+You will need to do the following:

 - Follow your bowel prep as directed.
 There are many different preparations that can be given before a colonoscopy.
 Some are given over 2 hours and others over 6 hours.
 Some are given earlier in the afternoon the day before the colonoscopy.
 Others are given the day before and then the morning of the colonoscopy.
 With any bowel prep, stay close to the bathroom.
-This liquid will cause your bowels to move frequently.
+This liquid will cause your bowels to move often.

-- An enema may be needed.
+- Use an enema if directed.
 Your healthcare provider may tell you to use an enema to help clean out your bowels.

 - Do not eat or drink anything after midnight.
 This will help prevent problems that can happen if you vomit while under anesthesia.